NehuaV/learnly/src/content/docs/typescript/primitive-types/strings.md

 are compared by their Unicode values, but `localeCompare` provides locale-aware comparison.

-JavaScript's string handling, particularly with Unicode, can be complex, and there are additional topics like regular expressions for more advanced search/replace operations.
-For further details, refer to JavaScript documentation and additional resources on string manipulation and Unicode handling.
+TypeScript's string handling, particularly with Unicode, can be complex, and there are additional topics like regular expressions for more advanced search/replace operations.
+For further details, refer to TypeScript documentation and additional resources on string manipulation and Unicode handling.